Leaves, Withdrawals and Re-enrollment

-- Depending on the date of your withdrawal, tuition and other charges will be recalculated based on the Withdrawal Schedule established by the Trustees and published online on the University Registrar website.
+- Depending on the date of withdrawal, the student's tuition and other charges will be recalculated based on the Withdrawal Schedule established by the Trustees and published on the University Registrar website.

 Dining Services and Flexdollars

 - E-mail accounts are kept active from 6 to 9 months for students who take a leave or withdraw; however, e-mail accounts are deactivated within a week for students who are suspended or dismissed, or who transfer or permanently withdraw from the School.